tsackton/taelgarverse/docs/campaigns/dunmari-frontier-campaign/letters-and-notes/philosopher-s-information-concerning-extraplanar-wounds.md

 ---
+tags: [source]
-{title: Philosopher's Information Concerning Extraplanar Wounds}
+title: Philosopher's Information Concerning Extraplanar Wounds
 ---

 To the petitioners who inquire how a wound between worlds is made to cease its respiration,

 How exquisite that you ask.
 I keep a catalogue of such lesions and confess pleasure in their anatomy.
 Attend to the first and only generality: there is no universal closure for such rifts.
 Gates obey craft; tempests, vortexes, and upwellings do not.
 Each breach between planes presents its own configuration of strain, flow, and habit.
 One studies that wound or one fails it.